Stochastic Oscillator Trading Analysis & Stochastic Oscillator Trading Indicator Signals

 Stochastic is also used to look for divergences between this technical indicator & the price.

-This is used to determine potential trend reversal signal setup.
+This is used to figure out potential market trend reversal signal setup.

 Over-sold/Overbought Levels on Indicator